tock/tock/doc/wg/opentitan.md

 ## Code Purview

-The OT working group will be in charge of (responsible for reviewing and approving pull requests for) the following code directories:
+The OT working group will be in charge of (responsible for reviewing, approving, and merging pull requests for) the following code directories:

 - `chips/ibex`
 - `chips/lowrisc`